-For more information, see SPP and SPS sessions appliance join guidance.
+For more information, see SPP and SPS sessions appliance join guidance in the Safeguard for Privileged Passwords Administration Guide.

 Setting up Safeguard for Privileged Passwords

 By following these procedures, you will set up a hierarchy of administrators that ensures your company follows entitlement-based access control, as you step through the process of writing some basic policies.